-1. The foreign currency in which the account is denominated.

-2. The foreign currency exchange rate used to convert the value of the account into U.S. dollars.

-3. If the U.S. Treasury Financial Management Service did not provide an exchange rate, the source of the foreign currency exchange rate that you used.
+- 1. The foreign currency in which the account is maintained. - 2.
+The foreign currency exchange rate used to convert the value of the account into U.S. dollars. - 3.
+If the U.S. Treasury Bureau of the Fiscal Service did not provide an exchange rate, the source of the foreign currency exchange rate that you used.

-You must use the foreign currency exchange rate on the last day of the tax year, even if you closed or disposed of the account before the last day of the tax year.
+You must use the foreign currency exchange rate on the last day of the tax year, even if you closed or disposed of the account before the last day of the tax vear.